 Once you have your measurements, you can purchase a window that will fit your opening.
 There are a few different types of Velux roof windows available, so be sure to get the right one.

-Thanks for reading our guide – we hope you found it helpful!
-Adding a Velux window to your roof can be a great way to improve your home’s light and air circulation, but it’s essential to ensure you comply with local planning regulations before starting any work.
-In most cases, you won’t need planning permission as long as it doesn’t protrude beyond the plane of your existing roofline, but it’s always best to check with your local council first.
+Thanks for reading our guide; we hope you found it helpful!
+Adding a Velux window to your roof can be a great way to improve your home's light and air circulation, but it’s essential to ensure you comply with local planning regulations before starting any work.
+However, in most cases, you won’t need planning permission as long as it doesn’t protrude beyond the plane of your existing roofline, but it’s always best to check with your local council first.